Camembert Recipe

 In about 4-6 hours flip the cheese and repeat on the other side.

 The next morning (day 3) the mold can be removed and the cheese placed on a dry surface to begin the drying phase.
-This should continue until all surface mositure is done.
+This should continue until all surface moisture is done.
 In humid areas a small fan may be needed.
 This is best done in a room of 58-65°F and 60-75% moisture.
 Turning several times during the drying will also help.

-NOTE: If the cheese is moved to the aging area before the proper draining/drying phase is complete, excessive moisture will cause defects such as mucor or blue mold and increased protein breakdown at the surface resulting in runny cheese during aging.
+Note: If the cheese is moved to the aging area before the proper draining/drying phase is complete, excessive moisture will cause defects such as mucor or blue mold and increased protein breakdown at the surface resulting in runny cheese during aging.

-Ripening & Surface Mold
+Step 6 Ripening & Surface Mold

 Once the cheese surface is dried, it is time to move to the aging area.
 This should be maintained at 92-95% humidity and 52-56°F. The cheese should be turned once or twice daily at this phase.
 Failure to do this may result in excess mold growth growing into the mats and tearing the surface on removal.